 You can also turn 'Reflow' on in the 'Zoom Text' dialogue box, as shown in Fig 3.
 To do this, follow the instructions in Step 1 and choose 'Reflow' from the drop-down list instead of a percentage.
 However, you cannot turn 'Reflow' off by this method.

 Step 3: Set the zoom for every time you open Adobe Reader

 You can set the default zoom so that Adobe Reader always opens with your preferred magnification, however you will still need to turn on 'Reflow' each time as described in Step 2.
 No matter what you set as the default, you can always adjust the magnification for the document you are looking at by following the instructions in Step 1.

 Click on 'Edit' in the menu bar and then select 'Preferences' from the drop-down menu, or press Alt + E and then press N, to open the 'Preferences' window shown in Fig 4.
 (You can also open the 'Preferences' window by right-clicking on a document and selecting 'Page Display Preferences'.)

 If it is not already selected, click on 'Page Display' in the left-hand pane, or press Tab until the left-hand pane is highlighted and then use the up and down arrow keys to select 'Page Display'.

-In the drop-down box beside 'Zoom', choose the magnification you want by clicking on a percentage, or press Tab until it is highlighted and then use the up and down arrow keys to choose the percentage you want, or simply type in the value you want.
+In the drop-down box beside 'Zoom', choose the magnification you want by clicking on a percentage, or press Alt + Z and then use the up and down arrow keys to choose the percentage you want, or simply type in the value you want.

 Click on the 'OK' button or press Enter.
 Note that you will not see any changes, but the next time you open a document in Adobe Reader it will be displayed at your chosen magnification.